Flint Water System Advisory Council

 Dr. Shawn McElmurry

-Environmental Engineer, Wayne State University
+Professor of Environmental Engineering, Wayne State University

 Sherri Hartwell Miller